Sunday 22 June 1941

 U.S. Secretary of the Navy William F. "Frank" Knox personally conducts a memorial ceremony, held onboard submarine USS Triton (SS 201), over the last known location of the lost submarine USS O-9.

 Soviet Government: After he comes to accept that Germany has launched a full-scale invasion, Stalin loses his nerve.
-He appears (according to those present) as if he has lost his nerve.
+He appears (according to those present) as if he cannot make decisions.
 Stalin spends more time talking with his internal security chief, Lavrentiy Beria, and Foreign Minister Molotov than he does with his generals.
-This begins a lengthy period in which Stalin retreats, makes no public appearances or speeches, but retains control of the government with an iron hand.
+This suggests that he is more concerned for the moment about protecting his own position as leader of the Soviet Union (or whatever will be left of it after the invasion) than figuring out how to stop the Germans.
+This begins a lengthy period in which Stalin retreats, makes no public appearances or speeches, but retains control of the government with an iron hand using the state security apparatus.

 Holocaust: Romanian Jews from the Dorohoi district are transported in cattle cars to concentration camps in Tirgu and Craiova.